Judge Dredd (film): Other response

 From what I recall, the whole project was troubled from the beginning.
 The philosophy of the film was not set in stone – by that I mean "Is this going to be a serious drama or with comic overtones" like other science fiction films that were successful?
 So a lotta pieces just didn't fit smoothly.
 It was sort of like a feathered fish.
 Some of the design work on it was fantastic and the sets were incredibly real, even standing two feet away, but there was just no communication.
 I knew we were in for a long shoot when, for no explainable reason Danny Cannon, who's rather diminutive, jumped down from his director's chair and yelled to everyone within earshot, "FEAR me!
 Everyone should FEAR me!" then jumped back up to his chair as if nothing happened.
 The British crew was taking bets on his life expectancy.

+Stallone admitted in 2010 to regret being involved with the film, calling it his "biggest mistake."

 John Wagner, the creator of the comic character on which the film was based, said when interviewed by Empire in 2012: "the story had nothing to do with Judge Dredd, and Judge Dredd wasn't really Judge Dredd."
 Wagner said it was a pity the way the film turned out, since the production values were great, and they had the budget for it.
 In an interview with Total Film magazine, he said the film had "told the wrong story" because it "tried to do too much".